arjit-32/Computer-Science-Primer/src/content/articles/ui-6.md

 ---
 title: Userflows and Sitemaps
-meta_title: Userflows and Sitemaps for UI/UX Design in 2025
+meta_title: Userflows and Sitemaps for UI/UX Design | CS Primer
 description: Master the creation of userflows and sitemaps to plan and structure user interfaces effectively.
 A must-read guide for UI/UX designers in 2025.
 author: Arjit Sharma
 series: ["ui"]